Senator Sander’s Single Payer Proposal

 The point is, no one knows which approach will best control costs.
 Let the approaches “compete”.
 We already do this somewhat with Medicare Advantage.
 I, like Sen. Wyden, would never support going solely to “premium support”.
 Not every senior has family to help them shop for health insurance into their very latter years.

-The parties are really not far apart on this.
-In the 1990′s prominent Democrats like Sen. John Kerry supported “premium support” proposals.
+Parties in the Senate Health Committee are really not far apart on this.
+In the 1990’s prominent Democrats like Sen. John Kerry supported “premium support” proposals.
 Senator Wyden was very correct in saying, “The big issues require bipartisan buy-in” or you don’t get good policy.